 The Basilica of St. Denis is the official necropolis of the French monarchy; here you will find the tombs of 43 kings and 32 queens, from Dagobert in the 7th century to King Louis XVI and Marie Antoinette.
 Get introduced to the city and history of Paris through the kings and queens that both made and ruled it.

-Learn also about the story of St Denis - patron saint of Paris - who the cathedral is dedicated to and who, according to legend, walked here carrying his own head!
-This magnificent gothic masterpiece was built in the 13th century, many years before the cathedral of Notre Dame.
-Chosen by Saint Louis to be the final resting place of the French royal family, it houses a collection of the finest medieval and Renaissance royal tombs.
+Also learn about the story of St. Denis, patron saint of Paris, whom the cathedral is dedicated to and who, according to legend, walked here carrying his own head!
+This magnificent Gothic masterpiece was built in the 13th century, many years before the Cathedral of Notre Dame.
+Chosen by St. Louis to be the final resting place of the French royal family, it houses a collection of the finest medieval and Renaissance royal tombs.

 During the French Revolution, the remains ofkings and queens were meticulously dug out and thrown into a mass grave.
 With the Restoration of the monarchy, the glory of the kings had to also be restored, but how were their bodies found after the turmoil of the Revolution?
 Your guide will tell you this story, as well as that of the 10-year-old son of King Louis XVI and Marie Antoinette, whose heart is preserved today in a crystal urn.Learn the secrets of the lives and deaths of the French royal families on a visit to this incredible Gothic treasure.